drwetter/testssl.sh/Readme.md

 ### No Warranty

-Usage is without any warrany.
+Usage of the program is without any warranty.
 Use it at yor own risk.

 Testssl.sh is intended to be used as a standalone CLI tool.
-While we tried to apply best practise security measures, why can't guarantee the program is without vulnerabilties.
-When running as a service may it pose security risks.
-Thus it's recommended to apply additional security measures.
+While we tried to apply best practise security measures, we can't guarantee that the program is without any vulnerabilities.
+Running as a service may pose security risks and you're recommended to apply additional security measures.

 ### Status